froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/adding-documents.md

 After you save your document to the media library, a dialogue box will appear, giving you some additional options for embedding it inline.

 * **Entity Name** simply refers to the name of your document, which you provided on the previous screen.
-* **Display as** allows you to change the size of the document display without the size of the original video.* By default, Y USA Open Y comes with *Full, Half, and Link* display modes
+* **Display as** allows you to change the size of the document display without the size of the original video.* By default, YMCA Website Services comes with *Full, Half, and Link* display modes
   * Full means your document fills the area where it's inserted
   * Half mean the document is half the size of its area.
   * Link outputs the document as a simple link.